This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Verdict: Pass on it.
 Buy this Fresh mask instead.

 Final Thoughts on Kiehl’s Skincare

 Overall, I was pleasantly surprised by how much I liked Kiehl’s skincare.
-I absolutely fell in love with two of the products I tested.
-I highly recommend everyone pick up the Creamy Eye Treatment and the Ultra Facial Cream.
+I absolutely fell in love with three of the products I tested.
+I highly recommend everyone pick up the Creamy Eye Treatment, Calendula Toner, and Ultra Facial Cream.